By Phil Parrish on January 16th, 2018

 Though the emphasis on advertising quality and brand safety continues to grow, many brand advertisers do not have direct access to private marketplace platforms or they aren’t receiving the transparency and support they need to properly manage the myriad of ways to purchase ad inventory through private marketplaces.

 Does your preferred DSP or agency have access to thousands of 1:1 direct private marketplace deals?
-For your direct publisher media buys, are you requesting your vendors to offer guaranteed inventory through deal IDs for better targeting and reporting?
+For your direct publisher media buys, are you requesting that your vendors offer guaranteed inventory through deal IDs for better targeting and reporting?

 It’s important to find the right team to plan and execute private marketplace campaigns, and to provide access to new private setups in Connected TV, digital audio, and eventually voice-activated channels like Amazon Alexa and Google Assistant.